nabeel539/uber-clone/Backend/readme.md

 ### Notes

-- The token will be blacklisted and cannot be used for future requests
-- Both cookie and Authorization header tokens are cleared
+- The token will be blacklisted and cannot be used for future requests , both cookie and Authorization header tokens are cleared